 -

-The following general conditions can be expected during construction at program sites:- Your water and sewer service will not be disrupted.
+The following general conditions can be expected during construction at program sites:- Your water and sewer service should not be disrupted.

 - Through traffic will be detoured around active construction zones, but residents will still be able to access their homes.
 On-street parking will be closed in active pipeline construction zones.